 Dear Parish Faithful & Friends in Christ,

-On Sunday we will hear the powerful account of Jesus raising from the dead the widow's son at Nain (LK.
+We just heard yesterday at the Liturgy the powerful account of Jesus raising from the dead the widow's son at Nain (LK.
 7:11-16).
 This particular event is unique to St. Luke's Gospel.
 In his Commentary on the Gospel According to St. Luke, the biblical scholar Carroll Stuhlmueller, summarized the over-all impression left by this extraordinary event in the following manner:

 This incident, only in Luke, shows the Evangelist's special delight in portraying Jesus not only overwhelmed with pity at the sight of tragedy but also turning with kindly regard toward women (cf. 7:36-50; 10:38-42) ...
 This narrative possesses the charm, color, and pathos of an excellent story: two large crowds meet, approaching from different directions; the silence with which Jesus touches the bier and stops the funeral procession; the thundering message, calmly spoken, bringing the dead back to life.
 (The Jerome Biblical Commentary)